masastack/MASA.Blazor/docs/Masa.Blazor.Docs/wwwroot/pages/components/expansion-panels/en-US.md

 #### Model

-The extension panel can be controlled externally by modifying `@bind-Value`.
+The extension panel can be controlled externally by modifying `@bind-Values`.
 Its value corresponds to the currently open expansion panel index (0-based).
 If the `multiple` attribute is used, an array containing the indices of the open items.

 <masa-example file="Examples.components.expansion_panels.Model"></masa-example>